ShuklaGroup/esmdynamic/README.md

 #### Conda <a name="install-conda"></a>

+Install [Conda](https://www.anaconda.com/docs/getting-started/miniconda/install) if not available.
 Create an environment and install packages (this is using Python 3.11, CUDA 12.6, torch 2.7.1).

 ```bash
 conda create -n esmdynamic python=3.11.13